 Like all other MLM products, schemes, and services, Lyconet is usually for experienced people – the top leaders of MLM.
 The majority of the people at lower levels do not make profits or make very little money out of it.
 Due to this and other reasons, Lyconet is often dubbed as one of the most controversial pyramid schemes, embroiled in numerous legal troubles in many countries.

-Analysing the legal situation of Lyconet, the following can be understood:
+Analyzing the legal situation of Lyconet, the following can be understood:

 In Austria, where it originated, four independent civil courts have declared Lyoness as a pyramid scheme, despite it being around for more than 16 years.
 Austrian Economic and Corruption Prosecutor stated that Lyoness operates an illegal pyramid scheme.